xdy/xdy-pf2e-workbench/README.md

     * Optional settings to (if the GM allows it) automatically applying persistent damage, fast healing and regeneration (with an optional extra debug chat message), inspired by @Jamz' code.
     * Option to automatically reduce the Frightened condition at the end of each turn.
 See the included effect 'Effect:
-      Dirge of Doom' for how to set a minimum frightened level that the module won't reduce below.
+      Minimum Frightened' for how to set a minimum frightened level that the module won't reduce below.

 * Variant Rules
     * Option to change the max number of hero points a character can have.
 (This feature has been taken over from the